jmlavoier/mynotes/README.md

 # My Notes

-It's some reference, articles and tips that I've learned to be a better professional along my jorney.
+It's some references, articles and tips that I've learned to be a better professional along my jorney.

 ## Software Engineering
 - [Principles of Software Engineering](https://www.d.umn.edu/~gshute/softeng/principles.html)